pentathlon91-byte/pentathlon91-byte/climate_mobility_pipeline/data/raw/mobility/external/README.md

 This directory contains the **original**, **unprocessed mobility traces** from the [CRAWDAD roma/taxi dataset](https://ieee-dataport.org/open-access/crawdad-romataxi), a month‑long collection of GPS positions from approximately 320 taxi cabs operating in Rome.
 This file represents the **source‑of‑truth raw mobility data** used in the batch ingestion pipeline and is stored exactly as provided by the dataset authors.

-The dataset is distributed as a compressed archive (e.g., `taxi_february.tar.gz`) containing timestamp‑ordered TXT logs.
+The dataset is distributed as a compressed archive (e.g., `taxi_february.tar.gz`) containing a timestamp‑ordered TXT log.
 To keep the repository lightweight and GitHub-friendly, `taxi_february.tar.gz` is stored in **Azure Blob Storage**.

 **Related publication**: [Bonola, M., Bracciale, L., Loreti, P., Amici, R., Rabuffi, A., & Bianchi, G. (2016).
 Opportunistic communication in smart city: Experimental insight with small-scale taxi fleets as data carriers. *Ad Hoc Networks*, *43*, 43-55](https://www.sciencedirect.com/science/article/abs/pii/S1570870516300257).